 The meaning of the horizon in human experience

 For Dane Rudhyar, a famous humanist astrologer who partly follows the Jungian classification, the intuitive process underlying the sense of self gives rise to feeling, an inner category of intuitive motions.
-At the same time, sensation, based on sensory impression, generates thought, a stabilisation offered to the vagueness and provisional nature of the feeling itself.
-As you can guess, different words describe the same experience: the integration of an internal and external perceptual process – represented by the Ascendant/Descendant axis – through sensation and thought.
+At the same time, sensation, based on sensory impression, generates thought, a stabilisation offered to the vagueness and temporariness of the feeling itself.
+As one can guess, different words describe the same experience: the integration of an internal and external perceptual process – represented by the Ascendant/Descendant axis – through sensation and thought.
 Intuition acts as a mirror because the very existence of a world outside of us is nothing but the possibility of knowing ourselves through reflection.

 The evolutionary principle

-The lowest point of the horoscope, the ‘Midnight Sun’ of Freemasonry, represents consciousness in its non-differentiated state, wrapped in itself because it is not yet manifest or ‘spatialised’.
-Facing the awareness of its form in distinguishing between self and non-self – the horizontal axis that creates the space of representation – the consciousness becomes the power of individuation – the Midheaven – the element that brings together the inner and outer world.
+The nadir of the horoscope, commonly referred to as the ‘Midnight Sun’ of Freemasonry, symbolises the state of consciousness in its undifferentiated form, enveloped within itself as it is yet to be spatialised or manifested.
+As the awareness of its form arises, distinguishing between self and non-self along the horizontal axis that creates the space of representation, consciousness evolves into the power of individuation – the Midheaven – the element that unites the inner and outer world.

 In a spiritual sense, this model highlights the potential for growth and transcendence of human limitations.
 More concretely, it underscores the inclination for extra-individual fulfilment that social development provides.